 Queer is not a label for me.
 It is my artistic as well as my life practice.
-Being a mongrel who grew up in Barcelona between Castilian and Catalonian culture and being a delicate dancer who always struggled with emphatically masculine dance theatre roles, I particularly examine "in-between" states and spaces in my productions.
+I grew up in Barcelona between Castilian and Catalonian culture and being a delicate dancer who always struggled with emphatically masculine dance theatre roles, I particularly examine "in-between" states and spaces in my productions.

 I studied contemporary dance in Barcelona, Angers and at the Folkwang in Essen.
 Since 1994 I have worked for Pina Bausch, Urs Dietrich, Doris Stelzer and Xavier Le Roy, amongst others, dealing with a diversity of body aesthetics.